lucasbpaiva/born2beroot/README.md

 *   [Bash Scripting Tutorial](https://linuxconfig.org/bash-scripting-tutorial-for-beginners)

 ## AI Usage
-Large Language Models (mainly Google Gemini) were used as an interactive tutor and debugging assistant throughout this project.
-AI was specifically utilized to understand the nuances of the `wall` command and terminal permissions (`mesg y`, `tty` group logic), to debug SSH session behaviors (`who` command, pseudo-terminals), and to learn the underlying differences between `cron` and `crontab`.
-No configurations or scripts were blindly copied; AI was used strictly to explain concepts and troubleshoot environmental specificities.
+Large Language Models (Google Gemini) were used as an interactive tutor and debugging assistant throughout this project.
+No commands or scripts were blindly copied, AI was used strictly to explain concepts and troubleshoot environmental specificities.